Create a webhook automation

 ## Troubleshoot your webhook

-Interactively troubleshoot your webhook with the W\&B App UI or programmatically with a Bash script.
-You can troubleshoot a webhook when you create a new webhook or edit an existing webhook.
+If a webhook isn't working as expected, you can troubleshoot it interactively with the W\&B App UI or programmatically with a shell script.
+You can troubleshoot a webhook during creation or afterward.

-For details about the format W\&B uses for the `POST` request, refer to the **Bash script** tab.
+For details about the format W\&B uses for the `POST` request, refer to the **Shell script** tab.

 <Tabs>